 Please be aware that porterage is not included on our tours in Japan.
 You will therefore need to be able to handle your own luggage within the hotel and when using transportation like trains and coaches.

 TRANSFERS:

-As we offer our customers a variety of airlines to suit your needs, clients will arrive/depart in Japan at different times during the day.
-Depending on the number of customers arriving/departing on the same flight as yourself, the type of transfer to your hotel/airport will vary.
+As we offer our customers a variety of airlines to suit your needs, passengers will arrive/depart in Japan at various times during the day.